eigenhombre/vagrant-i3live/README.md

 vagrant-i3live
 ========================

-Scientific Linux 6 VM for IceCube Live
+This project provides a Scientific Linux 6 development environment/test VM for IceCube Live, the experiment control and monitoring system for IceCube.

 Dependencies you'll need to install:

 1. [Virtualbox](https://www.virtualbox.org/).
 1. [Vagrant](http://vagrantup.com/).

-To use:
+To create the VM:

 1. `git clone` or otherwise checkout this repository and `cd` into the resulting directory.
 1. `vagrant up`  **NOTE:** This will take awhile the first time you run it.